Dept. of History

 Our strength derives not only from the distinction of our faculty and the talents of our students, but also from the University and the city in which we reside.
 Columbia provides rich physical and intellectual resources for historians.
 It has one of the nation's largest and greatest university libraries.
 It has departments of considerable distinction in many areas of interest to historians, whose faculties interact extensively with ours.
 It has one of the nation's great law schools, with a legal history faculty that shares with us a law and history program.
 It has one of the nation's great medical schools and one of its leading public health schools, with a program in the history of medicine and public health run jointly with our department.
 It has a School of Public and International Affairs and some of the nation's oldest and most important area studies programs, which offer opportunities for interdisciplinary work on many areas of the world.
 And it has one of America's premier women's colleges, our neighbor and partner Barnard, whose distinguished history department is closely associated with our own.

-Most students receive a five-year fellowship, which includes three years of service as a teaching assistant.
-Summer funding is also available.
+Students admitted into the PhD program receive a five-year fellowship, which includes five years of summer funding.
+Three years of service as a teaching assistant is required.

 Students must complete two years of coursework, pass language examinations, pass oral examinations in four subfields, and defend a dissertation to receive the Ph.D.